holmok/convenience-store/API.md

 - `path`: the file path to persist the data to disk. __(required)__
 - `options`: this are optional settings that change the behaviour for the store. _(optional)_
     - `compress`: [Boolean|BaseCompresser] If an instance of `BaseCompresser` is passed it will use that, otherwise if `true` it will use the default compressor that uses [snappy](https://www.npmjs.com/package/snappy)) or no compression if `false`.  _(optional, defaults to false)_
     - `serializer`: [BaseSerializer] If an instance of `BaseSerializer` to turn items into buffers and buffers to items to read and write to disk.
-The default serializer uses  [avsc for Avro](https://www.npmjs.com/package/avsc)   _(optional, Avro)_ __Currently this is the only available one as it is coupled to the code in many places.
+The default serializer uses  [avsc for Avro](https://www.npmjs.com/package/avsc)   _(optional, defaults to Avro)_ __Currently this is the only available one as it is coupled to the code in many places.
 [Issue #9](https://github.com/holmok/convenience-store/issues/9) covers this.__
      - `compress`: [Boolean|BaseCompresser] If an instance of `BaseCompresser` is passed it will use that, otherwise if `true` it will use the default compressor (using [snappy](https://www.npmjs.com/package/snappy)) or no compression if `false`.  _(optional, defaults to false)_
      - `password`: [String] Password for Cipher.
 Must be include for encryption along with `salt`. _(optional)_
      - `salt`: [String] Salt for Cipher.
 Must be include for encryption along with `password`. _(optional)_